Boadicea-class cruiser: Design

 Like the earlier scout cruisers, the Boadicea class was designed to provide destroyer flotillas with a command ship, theoretically offering the ability to scout ahead of the group and locate targets for the smaller ships to attack.
 They were enlarged and more powerfully armed versions of the earlier ships, fitted with steam turbines.
-Curiously, they were no faster than the older ships and equally unsuccessful in their intended role as they lacked the speed of the destroyers they were supposed to escort.
+They were no faster than the older ships and equally unsuccessful in their intended role as they lacked the speed of the destroyers they were supposed to escort.

 Displacing 3350 LT, the ships had an overall length of 405 ft, a beam of 41 ft 6 in and a deep draught of 14 ft.
 They were powered by two sets of Parsons steam turbines, each driving two shafts.
 The turbines produced a total of 18000 ihp, using steam produced by 12 Yarrow boilers that burned both fuel oil and coal, and gave a maximum speed of 25 kn.
 They carried a maximum of 780 LT of coal and 189 LT of fuel oil that gave them a range of 4260 nmi at 10 kn.
 Her crew consisted of 317 officers and enlisted men.

 The main armament of the Boadicea class consisted of six breech-loading (BL) four-inch (102 mm) Mk VII guns.
 The forward pair of guns were mounted side by side on a platform on the forecastle, the middle pair were amidships, one on each broadside, and the two remaining guns were on the centreline of the quarterdeck, one ahead of the other.
 The guns fired their 31 lb shells to a range of about 11400 yd.
 Her secondary armament was four quick-firing (QF) three-pounder 47 mm Vickers Mk I guns and two submerged 21-inch (533 mm) torpedo tubes.
 During the war, four additional four-inch guns were added amidships to increase her firepower.
 A QF three-inch 20 cwt anti-aircraft gun was also added.
 In 1918 it was replaced by a four-inch gun.

 As scout cruisers, the ships were only lightly protected to maximise their speed.
 They had a curved protective deck that was 1 in thick on the slope and 0.5 in on the flat.
 Their conning tower was protected by 4 inches of armour.